smok-serwis/smok-client/docs/how-to-start.rst

 `SMOKDevice` spawns 3 threads to help it out with it's chores.
 They are as follows:

-* `CommunicatorThread` handles communication with the SMOK server
+* `CommunicatorThread` handles communication with the SMOK server, and following things:
+    * reading macros (tasks to be executed in the future)
+    * synchronizes :ref:`BAOBs`
+    * fetches orders to execute on `OrderExecutorThread`
+    * synchronizes pathpoints and sensors
+    * synchronizes and executes :ref:`predicates`
-* `ArchivingAndMacroThread` takes care of reading the pathpoints that are archived and about executing macros
+* `ArchivingAndMacroThread` takes care of reading the pathpoints that are archived, about executing macros, and synchronizes the metadata in the background.
 * `OrderExecutorThread` handles the loop executing orders.
 * `LogPublisherThread` handles publishing your logs to the SMOK server